 So 200,000 AmeriHealth Caritas members were transitioned to UnitedHealthcare, which was the only Iowa Health Link insurer accepting new Medicaid enrollees.
 There were another 10,000 AmeriHealth Caritas members who had selected AmeriGroup as their new Medicaid managed care plan before Amerigroup closed new enrollments, and the state transitioned those individuals temporarily to Medicaid fee for service (ie, not managed care).

 The state continued to work with Amerigroup to solve the capacity issue, and by early 2018, Amerigroup had opened up their program to new Iowa Medicaid enrollees once again.
 The people who had selected Amerigroup in the fall of 2017 and had instead been enrolled in fee for service Medicaid were covered under Amerigroup as of March 1, 2018.
 And new Iowa Health Link members whose coverage started May 1, 2018 or later were able to select from UnitedHealthcare or Amerigroup.

 But UnitedHealthcare exited the program in mid-2019 and was replaced by Iowa Total Care.
 As of 2020, Iowa Medicaid enrollees can choose a plan from Amerigroup Iowa or Iowa Total Care, although the state withheld funding from Iowa Total Care in early 2020 due to incorrect payments and faulty record-keeping.

 More information about the Iowa Medicaid program

 Iowa implemented its Medicaid program in July 1967.
 Iowa Medicaid Enterprise (IME), a division of the Iowa Department of Human Services (DHS), is the name of the entity that administers the state’s Medicaid program.

-Total enrollment in Iowa’s Medicaid program was 686,193 as of March 2020.
-Enrollment has increased by about 39 percent since the first ACA open enrollment period began in the fall of 2013.
-Iowa Medicaid has served as a safety net during the Covid-19 months, with enrollment increasing 9% from February to July 2020.
+Total enrollment in Iowa’s Medicaid program was 775,710 as of May 2021.
+Enrollment has increased by about 57% since the first ACA open enrollment period began in the fall of 2013.
+Iowa Medicaid has served as a safety net during the Covid-19 months, with enrollment increasing 14.5% from February 2020 to May 2021.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.